 Divorce and second indictment

-Evidence showed Leanna Harris was previously aware of her husband's infidelity.
+Evidence showed Leanna Harris had prior knowledge of her husband's infidelity.
 She filed for divorce in February 2016

 , saying "the marriage is irretrievably broken."